 Star Knuckles came to First Baptist Church in February, 2005 as part-time Office Administrative two days a week while working three days a week at the Cleveland Baptist Association as Office Manager/Executive Secretary.
 First Baptist Church and the Cleveland Baptist Association are both under the wing of the American Baptist Churches/USA.
 Star brings more than 40 years of experience in all phases of clerical, administrative, financial, collection, customer service, and graphic design work, fulfilling the needs of both membership and staff.

 Greg Beckner has a degree in Graphic Design from Kent State University.
-He has worked as a graphic designer for over 25 years and as a web designer for over 20 years for everything from nonprofits to fortune 500 companies.
-He has worked for First Baptist for more than a year while maintaining his freelance design and IT support business.
+He has worked as a graphic designer for over 30 years and as a web designer for over 20 years for everything from nonprofits to Fortune 500 companies.
+He has worked for First Baptist for more than three years while maintaining his freelance design and IT support business.
 As he is a jack of all trades he works on his rental properties and cars in his free time.
 He loves any high tech with blinky lights or that goes whir.

 Carly has been involved with the children and youth at FBC for over ten years.

 Her experience includes but is not limited to attending several ministry workshops and gatherings, over the ten years this includes, C3 Children’s Conference at Fellowship Church in Grapevine, Texas and the American Baptist Youth Gathering in Estes Park, Colorado.
 The ongoing training, she received over the years provided Carly with an opportunity to learn from many great leaders.